akazukin5151/kpxhs/docs/kpxhs.1.md

 **It must be a valid Haskell expression** of a record with three fields: timeout, dbPath, and keyfilePath.
 All three are Maybe types - they are optional and you can always omit specifying them by writing \`Nothing\`.
 Do not delete a field however, as it will result in an invalid config.

+The paths can be any UTF-8 string; no validation is performed on them.

 ### timeout

 After copying a username or password, *kpxhs* can automatically clear the clipboard after a set number of seconds.
 There are three valid values for the timeout field:

 `Just (Seconds t)`
-: Set the number of seconds to wait before clearing the clipboard to \`t\` seconds.
+: Set the number of seconds to wait for \`t\` seconds after the copy for clearing the clipboard.
 The number of seconds must be an integer.

 `Just DoNotClear`
 : Disable automatic clipboard clearing.